Corrective lens: Reducing lens thickness

-Note that the greatest cosmetic improvement on lens thickness (and weight) benefits from choosing a frame that holds physically small lenses.
+The greatest cosmetic improvement on lens thickness (and weight) benefits from choosing a frame that holds physically small lenses.
 The smallest of the popular adult lens sizes available in retail outlets is about 50 mm across.
 There are a few adult sizes of 40 mm, and although they are quite rare, can reduce lens weight to about half of the 50 mm versions.
 The curves on the front and back of a lens are ideally formed with the specific radius of a sphere.
 This radius is set by the lens designer based on the prescription and cosmetic consideration.
 Selecting a smaller lens will mean less of this sphere surface is represented by the lens surface, meaning the lens will have a thinner edge (myopia) or center (hyperopia).
 A thinner edge reduces light entering into the edge, reducing an additional source of internal reflections.

 Extremely thick lenses for myopia can be beveled to reduce flaring out of the very thick edge.
 Thick myopic lenses are not usually mounted in wire frames, because the thin wire contrasts against the thick lens, to make its thickness much more obvious to others.

 The index can improve the lens thinness, but at a point, no more improvement will be realized.
 For example, if an index and lens size is selected with center to edge thickness difference of 1 mm then changing index can only improve thickness by a fraction of this.
 This is also true with aspheric design lenses.

 The lens's minimum thickness can also be varied.
 The FDA ball drop test (5/8" 0.56-ounce steel ball dropped from 50 inches) effectively sets the minimum thickness of materials.
 Glass or CR-39 requires 2.0 mm, but some newer materials only require 1.5 mm or even 1.0 mm minimum thickness.